JDCodeWork/basic-language/README.md

 ### Example

 ```
-READ "What is your age?"
+READ INT AND PRINT "What is your age?"

-ASSIGN S.0 TO user_age
+ASSIGN R0 TO user_age

 IF (user_age GT 18) THEN:
     PRINT "You are an adult."